 - If the sauce is too thick, that’s o.k., just add a little more liquid to get the desired sauce you like.

-You can use your preferred citrus fruits, add nut if there are no allergies, and use coconut sugar, maple syrup or honey in place of the refined sugar.
+You can use your preferred citrus fruits, add nut if there are no allergies.
+Eliminate refined sugar and use coconut sugar, maple syrup or honey.
 Enjoy the Holiday!

 This is easy homemade cranberry sauce recipe is so very flexible and can be make in 15 minutes.
 Feel free to make it your own by adding your preferred fruits – pineapple, grapefruit, mango – well, you get the idea.
 Enjoy!